32bitnomad/Segment-Display/README.md

 ## Note
 There is a half-way completed **C++ implementation**, which is not fully tested.
 It will be completed and later used as a library for the **Arduino IDE**.

+## Another Note
+Due to compatibility reasons, the file extensions are .cpp, but the code is written in C and is fully compatible with C.